stfc/mimic/README.md

 ![mimic](http://i.imgur.com/fCSbo0m.png)
 Mimic (1.1.5) [![Code Climate](https://codeclimate.com/github/stfc/mimic/badges/gpa.svg)](https://codeclimate.com/github/stfc/mimic)
 =====
-Mimic is a monitoring tool capable of aggregating data from many different monitoring systems and displaying it in a simple and very visual webapp.
+Mimic is a framework for building visual aggregations of data from many different monitoring systems as highly visual web application.
+It allows administrators to build custom overviews of physical and virtual infrastructures which provide a intuitive way to quickly drill down into detailed information from each data source.

 It is currently being used and developed by the Tier 1 group at STFC RAL.

 Dependences
 -----------